gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

-      - straight edge start at x-position 1cm and at y-position 1cm
+      - straight edge start at x-position `1` cm and at y-position `1` cm
-      - height and width of 1cm each
+      - height and width of `1` cm each
       - curved ends at the east (right) and west (left) sides
 ===== ======